Did you hear about DJ Jinx Paul?

 Moving on, it’s always a good idea to go to the hospital from the accident scene.
 Allowing an ambulance to take you to the hospital will help you in a couple of ways.

 First, you’ll be getting immediate care to help minimize the extent of your injuries.
-Second, if you start a hit and run lawsuit, your lawyer will have an easier time getting you a large settlement if they link the accident to the injuries.
+Second, if you start a hit and run lawsuit, your Mississippi injury attorneys will have an easier time getting you a large settlement if they link the accident to the injuries.
 By leaving in an ambulance you’ll have an easier time connecting your injuries to the accident.

 Moving on, see if there are any witnesses at the scene of the accident.
 Whenever there are witnesses, politely ask for their contact information.